COLLECTIONS, MATERIALS, AND PROGRAMMING AVAILABLE:

 The Youth Services Department offers many programs in a seasonal format for all ages: babies to teens.
 Youth Services staff members are experienced and enthusiastic about offering activities that are meaningful and fun for children of all ages.
 For a full list current programs check out our calendar of events.
 All programs, events, and classes are free and open to the public.

-Baby Time (newborns-20 months): Babies and their caregivers participate in open play time and social interaction with other babies and parents through introduction to songs, action rhymes and board book sharing.
+Baby Time (newborns-15 months): Babies and their caregivers participate in open play time and social interaction with other babies and parents through introduction to songs, action rhymes and board book sharing.

-Preschool Story Time (ages 3-5 years old): Preschoolers participate in a thematic story program filled with picture book sharing, action rhymes, music and crafts that develop important skill in preparing for Pre-K.
+Little Learners Story Time (ages 2-4 years old): Little learners will engage in a thematic story program filled with picture book sharing, action rhymes, music and crafts.

 Pajama Story Time (all ages): Children of all ages are welcome to enjoy stories, interactive songs and a simple craft before heading to bed.
 Parents and caregivers are encouraged to participate in all activities.
 Feel free to enjoy this story time in sleepwear as pajamas are encouraged.

-Wii at the Library: Wii @ the Library Game Nights focus on friends and family getting together to play Wii games such as Mario Bros., Wii Sports and more.
+Games at the Library: Game Nights @ the Library focus on friends and family getting together to interact with game consoles (Wii and PlayStation) and board games.
+Enjoy games such as Mario Bros., Wii Sports and more.
 All ages are welcome.

 Summer Reading: Every year, the Summer Reading Program begins on the Saturday after Rockdale County School System’s last day of school.
 The program is always quite popular as children and teens read as many books as they can for fun, prizes, and recognition.
 In addition to reading, children love to attend “Thrilling Thursdays” performances, where performing artists entertain and educate through music, dance, magic, puppetry and storytelling.
 Parents can participate in summer reading too!
 Adult Services provides a Summer Reading programming for Adults.
 Visit the Adult Services page for more information.